 Exercise 3 - The Burrows-Wheeler Transform

-The Burrows-Wheeler transform is an algorithm used in data compression.
+The Burrows-Wheeler transform (BWT) is an algorithm used in data compression.
 It takes as an input a string, and outputs an encoded string, which usually has similar characters clustered together.

 The Theory